RoskiDeluge/lanyon/calculations.md

 title: Calculations
 ---

-## Mini Solar PV for Refrigerator powered by 2, 100W Panels & Battery backup
+## Solar PV system to Power a Refrigerator Using 200W & Battery Backup

 Power in = 200W